Gollum: Animations

-Gollum's first known screen adaptation is in Gene Deitch's 1967 short film The Hobbit, where his role is reduced to a scene depicting him sitting in his boat.
+Gollum's first known screen adaptation is in Gene Deitch's 1967 short film The Hobbit, where his role is reduced from the action described in the novel to appearing in a single scene which depicts him sitting in his boat.

 In the 1977 Rankin/Bass adaptation of The Hobbit and its 1980 The Return of the King, Gollum was voiced by Brother Theodore.
 He appeared somewhat froglike.